Land and Property Development

-Land and property transactions can vary depending on whether they involve a supply of goods or a supply of services.
-The distinction between these is significant as it determines the time that VAT is due.
-Any property transaction should be defined in this manner from the start.
+Land and property transactions can vary depending on whether they involve the supply of goods or a supply of services.
+The distinction between these is significant, as they determine when the VAT is due.
+Any property transaction should be defined in this manner from the outset.

-The grant, assignment or surrender of major interest in land or property is the supply of goods, whereas any other land or property-related supply is likely to be regarded a supply of services.
+The grant, assignment or surrender of major interest in land or property is classed as the supply of goods, whereas any other land or property-related supply is likely to be regarded as a supply of services.

-The basic tax point for services is when the service is completed.
-However, there are special rules for any continuous supplies for specific provisions for construction services supplied under contract providing for staged payments.
+The basic tax point for services is when the service has been completed.
+However, there are special rules for any continuous supplies for specific provisions for construction services supplied under contracts providing for staged payments.

-There are also anti-avoidance measures relating to stage payments, which can have implications for contracts with longer prevention periods.
+There are also anti-avoidance measures relating to staged payments, which can have implications for contracts with longer prevention periods.

 How we can help